julietrajan/GitHub-Copilot-Innovation-Challenge/readme.md

 - A milestone becomes `Delayed` when due date has passed and status is incomplete.
 - An action item cannot be closed without a resolution note.

-### Copilot focus
+### GitHub Copilot focus

-- Use Copilot to generate domain models and validators.
+- Use GitHub Copilot to generate domain models and validators.
-- Use Copilot to explain generated code before submission.
+- Use GitHub Copilot to explain generated code before submission.

 ### Deliverables